Brooke Stacey

-Brooke Stacey (born June 26, 1996) is a Canadian ice hockey forward, currently signed with the Montreal Force of the Premier Hockey Federation (PHF).
+Brooke Stacey (born June 26, 1996) is a Canadian ice hockey forward, currently on reserve with the Montreal Victoire of the Professional Women's Hockey League (PWHL).
 She is Kanien’kehá:ka (commonly known by the exonym 'Mohawk') and grew up in Kahnawake, a First Nations reserve on the St. Lawrence River in southern Québec.

 Playing career

 Stacey signed with Linköping HC Dam in the Swedish Women's Hockey League (SDHL) for the 2018–19 postseason, after being invited by the club's general manager, Kim Martin Hasson.
 She would score one goal in two regular season games, before playing in all twelve playoff games, as the club lost in the finals to Luleå HF/MSSK.

 Stacey signed with the Buffalo Beauts of the National Women's Hockey League (NWHL) for the 2019–20 NWHL season.
 She would score in each of her first five games and recorded eight goals and eight assists in the first 14 games of the season, before announcing that she was pregnant and stepping away from hockey for the remainder of the season.
 She was invited to play in the 2020 NWHL All-Star Game prior to the announcement and, despite being unable to play, was able to participate as a passer in the Accuracy Shooting competition and was introduced with Team Packer at the All-Star Game.
 Her place in the All-Star game was filled by her best friend, Metropolitan Riveters forward Cailey Hutchison.

-In December 2020, she announced that she had re-signed with the Beauts for the 2020-21 season, stating that she waned "to be a role model for new moms, showing that it is possible to compete at the highest level even after a couple of months postpartum."
+In December 2020, she announced that she had re-signed with the Beauts for the 2020-21 season, stating that she wanted "to be a role model for new moms, showing that it is possible to compete at the highest level even after a couple of months postpartum."